AromaKitsune/aromakitsune.github.io/pages/3DS-Custom-Home-Menu-UI.md

   <p class="note-warning-yellow">
     LayeredFS patching is unstable for system applets which causes Home Menu to crash.
-    This happens when Home Menu is opened 11 times total (by suspending a game or exiting an applet), after booting the system.
+    This happens when Home Menu is opened 11 times total (by suspending a game or exiting an applet) during the whole session (after booting the system).
     <br>
     <b>This method should be used for testing purposes.</b>
     To avoid crashes,